Volvo Business Units: Volvo Information Technology

 Volvo intends to divest external IT business and outsource IT infrastructure operations to HCL Technologies.

 Volvo Logistics

 Volvo Logistics designs and manages business logistics systems for the automotive and aviation industries.
 They are represented in Europe, North and South America and Asia, close to customers' largest plants or logistic hubs.
 Volvo Logistics serve customers both within and outside the Volvo Group and has around 700 employees and a turnover of approximately SEK 7 billion.

 Volvo Technology Transfer

 Volvo Technology Transfer AB develops and supports new businesses with relevance for the Volvo Group.

 Volvo Business Services

-Volvo Business Services is a global company that provides the Volvo Group of companies with rational, cost-efficient and high quality services in the human resources and financial administration areas.
+Volvo Business Services is a global company that provides the Volvo Group of companies with services in the human resources and financial administration areas.